 The fact that funds remain at the expiration of the grant is not, in itself, sufficient justification for an extension without additional funds.

-In extending the final budget period through this process, the grantee agrees to update all required certifications and assurances, including those pertaining to human subjects and animal welfare, in accordance with applicable regulations and policies.
+In extending the final budget period through this process, the recipient agrees to update all required certifications and assurances, including IRB (if applicable under the Revised Common Rule) and IACUC approvals, in accordance with applicable regulations and policies.
 All terms and conditions of the original award continue during the extension period.

 - They miss a deadline for a first extension.